Denise Minger - Recovered Raw Foodist

 -- Raw Journey: Part 3

-Denise Minger appears to have disappeared from the public scene for all practical purposes.
-Her above promised book, “Death By Food Pyramid,” NEVER materialized even though anybody today can self publish for next to no monetary investment with print on demand books, NOT to mention e-books and Kindel books.
+Denise Minger appears to have disappeared from the public scene, while she gives an occasional speech.
+Her above promised book, “Death By Food Pyramid,” took over one year to materialize even though anybody today can self publish for next to no monetary investment with print on demand books, not to mention e-books and Kindel books.

 Denise's Blog, Raw Food SOS, has NOT been updated since July 2012 with absolutely no evidence of comment moderation.